 X-rays are pretty powerful, but certainly, have limitations.
 Sometimes, if a mass or solid object is masked by another organ or soft tissue it can be difficult to get a clear picture.
 Some soft plastics are also difficult to detect on an X-Ray.
 This can be troublesome if your pet has ingested foreign matter and is experiencing an obstruction.
 Further, detailed body components such as the brain, and detailed pictures of the heart can be difficult to clearly see on an X-Ray.

-The team at Helena Veterinary Service is passionate about caring for your pets and helping them live a happy and healthy life.
+The team at Valley Veterinary Hospital of Helena is passionate about caring for your pets and helping them live a happy and healthy life.
 Using X-Rays as a diagnostic tool can help the veterinarian diagnose your pet and pinpoint specific and effective treatment.
 Our office is centrally located at 4880 N Montana Ave, Helena, MT 59601.
 To schedule an appointment, call us today at (406) 442-0188.
 Our animal hospital is passionate about pet care and treat your pets as if they were our own.